pralaphat/infoIAM/README.md

 2. **Open a web browser and navigate to** `http://localhost:5000/`

 ## Deployment

 This app is ready to be deployed on platforms like Heroku, which support Python/Flask.
 For more information on deploying Flask apps, refer to the Flask documentation and the documentation for your chosen platform.

+Please note that you'll need to set up your Facebook App credentials (client ID and client secret) in your deployment environment or hosting platform.

 ## Note